garden-io/garden/docs/reference/providers/kubernetes.md

           # otherwise just a regular string.
           value:

+      # Specify annotations to apply to both the Pod and Deployment resources associated with cluster-buildkit.
+      # Annotations may have an effect on the behaviour of certain components, for example autoscalers.
+      annotations:

     # Setting related to Jib image builds.
     jib:
       # In some cases you may need to push images built with Jib to the remote registry via Kubernetes cluster, e.g.